willwright1213/table_top_maker/README.md

 # What I'm doing right now

-1.Create folder structure of the application
+1. Create folder structure of the application
 2. Working on the sqlite integration
 3. Make sure data can be created, deleted and modifed effectively